Colorado case using 'insurrection' argument to bar Trump from the ballot goes to the judge

 Another left-leaning group, Citizens for Responsibility and Ethics in Washington, filed the Colorado lawsuit.
 While there have been dozens of cases nationally, many of them have been filed by individual citizens acting alone, sometimes not even residing in the state where the complaint is lodged.
 The Colorado, Michigan and Minnesota cases have been seen by legal experts as the most advanced, partly due to the legal resources the liberal groups bring to bear.

-The Trump campaign has called the lawsuits “election interference” and an “anti-democratic” attempt to stop voters from having the choice they want next November.
-His attorneys asked Wallace, who was appointed by Democratic Gov. Jared Polis, to recuse herself because she donated $100 to a liberal group that called Jan.
-6 a “violent insurrection.”

-Wallace said she had no predetermined opinion about whether the Capitol attack met the legal definition of an insurrection under Section 3 and stayed with the case.
-The plaintiffs' attorney, Sean Grimsley, told the judge during Wednesday's hearing that the evidence was clear.
+The Colorado plaintiffs’ attorney, Sean Grimsley, told the judge during Wednesday’s hearing that the evidence was clear.

 “We are here because, for the first time in our nation’s history, the president of the United States engaged in an insurrection,” he said, summing up their case.
 “Now he wants to be president again.
 The Constitution does not allow that.”